 Filipino Style Adobo Recipe

-Humble yet packed with so much flavor.
-Adobo is always a guarantee if you want to make sure your guests go home full and satisfied.
-And this is also the comfort food by most Filipinos.
-Better prepare it with a lot of rice, hot rice would be an extra because the tangy and sweet and sour taste of this dish is a perfect combination to rice.
-Each household kitchen has its own variation of this dish and you can absolutely do yours in the comfort of your home.
+Humble yet packed with so much flavor, adobo is always a guarantee if you want to make sure your guests go home full and satisfied.
+It is also the comfort food for most Filipinos.
+Better prepare it with a lot of hot rice because the tangy, sweet, and sour taste of this dish is a perfect combination with rice.
+Each household kitchen has its own variation of this dish, and you can absolutely create yours in the comfort of your home.
 Just never forget to balance the proportion of the liquid ingredients.
 Then you will indeed satisfy the hunger of your loved ones and guests!